 The palace is also called as the ‘Dutch Palace’ owing to the major renovations in structure carried out by the Dutch in later periods.
 Presently, the palace houses a museum displaying murals, life sized portraits of Kochi kings and various other impressive artifacts.

 This is a scenic front built along the backwaters of Kochi, and in contrast to its name, is off limits to all vehicles.
 The entire stretch is made up of a long walkway and the Rainbow Bridge and the Chinese Fishing Net Bridge.
 It is lined with a number of shopping centers and food joints, making it a very popular retreat to catch the sunset with friends.

 12. Santa Cruz Cathedral Basilica

 Santa Cruz Cathedral Basilica of Kochi is one of those eight basilicas in Kerala which was built in 1505 by Francesco de Almeida, the first Portuguese viceroy.
 The grandiose of the basilica lies in its majestic structure which is a combination of European and Gothic style of architecture.

-Kathakali centre of Kochi is a theater for performing arts established in 1994.
+Kathakali center of Kochi is a theater for performing arts established in 1994.
 The centre provides training in the art form of Kathakali, a classical Indian dance-drama.
 It also organizes regular performance of Kathakali, classical dance, martial arts and traditional music.